pirsch-analytics/blog/techstack.md

----
+slug = "techstack"
-title: "How We Develop and Operate Pirsch"
+title = "How We Develop and Operate Pirsch" date = 2021-07-04 summary = "Learn how we operate Pirsch on Hetzner cloud using HashiCorp Nomad, Traefik, Letsencrypt and more." image = "pcb.jpg"

-date: 2021-07-04
+[author]
-summary: "Learn how we operate Pirsch on Hetzner cloud using HashiCorp Nomad, Traefik, Letsencrypt and more."
+name = "Marvin Blum"
-image: "techstack/images/pcb.jpg"
+image = "mb.png"
-authors: ["Marvin Blum"]
+github = "Kugelschieber"
-draft: false
+twitter = "m5blum"
 ---

 *This article is intended for readers with a technical background.
 Basic knowledge of IT and server administration (Linux) is recommended.*